pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 And type `yes` when prompted.

-Do not be alarmed by there being 49 resources that need creation.
-This is expected, since a lot of the networking is replicated over 3 subnets.
+There should be 41 resources that need to be created.
 The infrastructure creation process can take 15+ minutes, mostly because of the EKS cluster.
 The infrastructure will cost a few dollars a day to keep it up, so keep that in mind.